 Explainer videos, live videos, Instagram reels are all part of marketing campaigns that drive measurable results for your business.
 However, creating fun and engaging marketing videos is an uphill task.
 There is so much to think about, from camera equipment to video editor.
-To make the whole process a little easier for you, here are ten tips for the perfect marketing video you will ever create.
+To make the whole process a little easier for you, here are ten tips for the perfect Marketing Video Examples you will ever create.

 Create a Storyboard

 Before you even pick up the camera, lay down a blueprint for your digital marketing video.
 Elements of the storyboard include camera movements, where the light should focus, what sound would accompany the dialogue, etc.

 Your storyboard does not have to be a piece of art.
 You do not have to draw anything at all.
 Even many still photographs or stick figures would do the job.
 If you are digitally savvy, take the help of animation for your storyboard.
 Whatever feels the easiest for you.
 The whole idea is to know your shots before shooting them.

 The attention span of users is depleting by the minute.
 Especially when content comes from a brand, sure, it may be tempting to include all the possible features of your product in the video, but you may want to hold on to that thought.

 When a video is beyond 20 minutes, the engagement rate drops drastically.
 At the same time, 1 to 4 minutes of videos have been noted to keep viewers engaged till the end.
 Depending on the audience you are targeting, you need to figure out where your sweet spot lies.